Ahhh yes… that same nagging question that haunts so many D.I.Y. homeowners “How do I frame around all the duct-work overhead in the basement?

 HERE ARE 3 VIDEOS TO HELP WITH SOFFIT BUILDING QUESTIONS

-And as always…I am here to answer any questions about your basement finishing project, I’m just an email away if ya want to talk about it, or just add a comment below and I’ll respond the same day.
+And as always…I am here to answer any questions about your basement finishing project, I’m just an email away if ya want to talk about it and I’ll respond the same day.